Why your SOC Needs SOAR (Security Orchestration Automation & Response )

-Last year, Gartner announced a new kind of cybersecurity technology category called Security Operations, Analytics, and Reporting, or ‘SOAR.’
-In a sense, SOAR really can help your CSOC feel like it has wings.
+Last year, Gartner announced a new kind of cybersecurity technology category called Security Operations, Analytics, and Reporting, or ‘SOAR.
+(Security Orchestration Automation & Response)’ In a sense, a SOAR platform can really help your CSOC feel like it has wings.

 You may have heard people call it SOAPA (security operations analytics platform architecture) instead of SOAR.
 This may be because they are trying to punish us with yet more cybersecurity acronyms.
 Pay them no mind – Gartner calls it SOAR, and so shall we.